wtxszyez/1123/Atoms/com.AndrewHazelden.KartaVR.Docs/Docs/KartaVR/KartaVR Documentation.md

 - Added an [AcerWMRStereoRenderer3D](macros-guide-renderer3d.html#AcerWMRStereoRenderer3D) Renderer3D macro that creates stereoscopic 3D 2880x1440px output from the Fusion 3D system.
 That interactively rendered output can be displayed directly on an Acer Windows Mixed Reality HMD on macOS/Win/Linux via a floating image view.

 - Added a [ViewerAcerWMR2StereoOU](macros-guide-viewer.html#ViewerAcerWMR2StereoOU) node for displaying panoramic images on an Acer Windows Mixed Reality HMD on macOS/Win/Linux via a floating image view.

+- Added a DaVinci Resolve compatible set of example Fusion page compositing project files that can be accessed in the PathMap folder: `Reactor:/Deploy/Comps/KartaVR/KartaVR Example Comps.drp`

 ## <a name="new-features"></a>New Features in KartaVR 3.5 ##